leonidpur/thriftvsgrpc/README.md

 Basically, both are RPC but:
 gRPC addresses more issues.
 This paper consists of 2 parts:
-Close comparison of basic RPC staff which applies to both.
+1. Close comparison of basic RPC staff which applies to both parties.
-Concepts which are not part of “classic” RPC and applicable to only one side (mostly gRPC).
+2. Concepts which are not part of “classic” RPC and applicable to only one side (mostly gRPC).
 ## Supported languages
 The list of Thrift-supported languages is great: https://thrift.apache.org/docs/Languages
 The list of gRpc/Proto is more modest: https://developers.google.com/protocol-buffers/docs/proto3
-Still, the most popular languages are supported by both.
+Still, the most popular languages are supported by both Thift and Protobuf.

 Cross-language calls are absolutely possible.
 When your client language is different from server’s one you need to “compile” the same interface twice for both client/server languages.

 ## Supported platforms
-For non-C++ it runs where Language’s VM/Interpreter runs.
+For non-C++ it naturally runs where Language’s VM/Interpreter runs.
 Concerning C++ Thrift, as far as I saw, any possible combination of cross-platform calls runs well: Windows or Linux, x64, x86, ARM, any Endianness.
+As for gRpc, I checked Windows to Linux link and it was also ok.

 ## Call structure
 Thrift is a very idiomatic RPC call.
 There are multiple or none input parameters of any supported or custom type and one return value or void.
-It doesn't support COM-style output parameters for a simple reason.
-It’s not valid in all target languages.
+It doesn't support COM-style output parameters for a simple reason just because it’s not valid in all target languages.
 On the other hand, Thrift supports exceptions.
 You can catch Thrift's exceptions and user-defined exception types.

 gRPC reduced the call semantics to the “request-response” paradigm.
 Always one input parameter(“messages”) and one return “message”.
 Even if you don’t need one, you have to define “dummy”-empty one type.
-If the only parameter is “int”, for example, you wrap int in custom “message” type.
+If the only parameter is “int”, for example, you wrap "int" in custom “message” type.
 As for errors, it returns error status in c++ or throws error exceptions in java, c#, python.
 User-type exceptions are not supported.
 ## Supported types
-In both technologies, you can practically define every class you want.
+In both technologies, you can, practically, define every class you want.
 Both support Primitives, Enums, Collections, Nested, e.t.c.

 Both don’t: Polymorphism.
 It’s a common limitation for all RPC implementations.
 The possible workaround is to duplicate signatures to support all possible subclasses.

-However when it comes to nuances you can notice that not every variable width or encoding is supported. https://thrift.apache.org/docs/types https://developers.google.com/protocol-buffers/docs/proto3
+However, when it comes to nuances you can notice that not every variable width or encoding is supported. https://thrift.apache.org/docs/types https://developers.google.com/protocol-buffers/docs/proto3